 For those with five to nine years of experience, average earnings amount to approximately $63K per year.
 Those with one to four years of experience at the company can expect to make $57K annually on average.
 The largest slice of the Norwegian Cruise Lines workforce (35 percent) has been working for 10-19 years and earns, on average, about $72K per year.

 Certifications and Degrees

-Certified Information Systems Auditors have significantly higher pay than non-accredited workers at around $72K per year.
-Microsoft Certified Systems Administrators with credentials can live quite comfortably; median salaries come in at $68K annually.
-Those with a Bachelor's Degree at Norwegian Cruise Lines come out on top, and their salaries approach $54K per year.
+Certified Information Systems Auditors are compensated at a much higher rate than non-authorized workers, bringing in close to around $76K annually.
+Certified ServSafe Food Handlers with credentials can live quite comfortably; median salaries come in at $32K per year.
+Those with an Associate of Science (AS) at Norwegian Cruise Lines come out on top, and their salaries approach $80K annually.

 Benefits and Perks

 43 percent have paid vacation, and only about 29 percent can take paid time off for illness.
 A strong majority of survey participants save up for retirement through a 401(k) plan.
 Perks cover health insurance for a strong majority of employees and dental coverage for the larger part of respondents.
 Some other perks are life insurance, flexible hours, tuition reimbursement, and stock options.